 The timetable below is a typical example, but your own timetable may be different.

 The course is offered both as a campus-based and work-based provision.
-Students will attend a two-week summer school in June of each year which will cover the first two modules through lectures, seminars and workshops.
-They will then undertake a work based module.
-In addition, students will require to undertake two observations of their practice which will be carried out by members of the School of Education or their appointees.
+In addition, students will experience two observations of their practice which will be carried out by members of the School of Education or their appointees.

 - The Principles and Practice of Adult Education - TQAPE1

 - Workplace Practice in Adult Education - TQAPE3